 The Story of Tofu and Tempeh

 Sol Criations is also where rescued turkeys Tofu and Tempeh reside.
-According to Brenda, Tofu and Tempeh came from a neighborhood farm and they were set to be slaughtered for Thanksgiving.
+According to Brenda, Tofu and Tempeh came from a neighborhood farm.
 She saw her neighbor’s post on Facebook, talking about how her kids were crying about killing the turkeys.
 Brenda asked her if she would be willing to spare one and let him live out his life at her sanctuary, and her neighbor agreed.
 When Brenda picked up Tofu, she felt like he would need a friend, so she adopted Tempeh as well.
-They are 3 years old now, after being set to be slaughtered at the age of 7 months.
+They are 3 years old now.
+Most Thanksgiving turkeys are slaughtered at just 7 months old.

 Tofu is the male turkey.
 He knows he is the most handsome turkey ever, constantly strutting around and posing for pictures!
-He is comical and friendly, but food obsessed (I can relate).
+He is comical and friendly, but food-obsessed (I can relate).
 Life is all about him!
 Tempeh is gentle, quiet and shy.
-She loves calm, gentle touch and being talked to quietly.
+She loves calm, gentle touch and quiet talking.
 “I think it is important for people to understand the emotional lives of turkeys.
 Just like all other animals, they have important relationships, bonds, emotions, and sensitivities.
 They often are very affectionate and love to snuggle,” says Brenda.

 Brenda says there is a huge misconception that turkeys are stupid.
 “Turkeys are incredibly smart and social and form strong bonds.
 Each of them (just like companion animals) have their own unique personalities and preferences.
 They have friendships and love.
 They are very beautiful!
-I think it is very important for people to be aware of what happens to turkeys that are raised for food – the health of their bodies, bred to grow so big, so fast that their legs and hearts give out.
-The conditions they are raised in on factory farms and the suffering involved from birth to death while still babies.”
+It is so important for people to be aware of what happens to turkeys raised for food — the health of their bodies, bred to grow so big, so fast that their legs and hearts give out.”

 What Can You Do to Help?

 This Thanksgiving, there are a couple of ways you can spare these wonderful birds from suffering for holiday celebration purposes.
 The first way is to leave them off of your plate.
-There is a huge abundance of wonderful plant based holiday recipes out to help you celebrate a cruelty-free Thanksgiving!
-Just do a quick search and choose your likings!
+There is an abundance of wonderful plant-based holiday recipes to help you celebrate a cruelty-free Thanksgiving.

 Looking for vegan pumpkin based recipes for Thanksgiving?